 The above ranges are for total blood cholesterol.
 But, you can also get a measure of individual cholesterol levels of ‘good cholesterol’ and ‘bad cholesterol’.
 For ‘bad cholesterol’ or the LDL, the normal range is considered to be below 100 mg/dL, and if this level rises above 160, it is regarded as a high LDL level.

 Similarly, it is good if your HDL level is 60 mg/dL or higher.
 Remember, HDL is ‘good cholesterol’.
 The more the HDL levels are, the more it is good for you.
 But, if your HDL level falls below 40, it can be hazardous for you.

 How can you stay protected?

 When you know the facts.
 What can we do?
 Eat right?
 Exercise?
 Yes.
 We can also make a great daily supplement for optimal heart health and maintaining good cholesterol levels.
 Soltea supplements can simply change your life and make it safe.
 It is a clinically tested and 100% safe dietary supplement for your optimal cholesterol health.
-Just 2 soft gels of Soltea are equal to 35 cups of green tea, that too with zero caffeine, which helps lower cholesterol and improves your overall heart health.
+Just 2 soft gels of Soltea are equal to 35 cups of green tea (Decaffeinated) which helps lower cholesterol and improves your overall heart health.